SeaQL/sea-streamer/examples/README.md

 + `resumable`: A resumable stream processor that continues from where it left off
 + `buffered`: An advanced stream processor with internal buffering and batch processing
 + `blocking`: An advanced stream processor for handling blocking / CPU-bound tasks

++ `price-feed`: A websocket to Redis / Kafka stream producer
++ `sea-orm-sink`: A Redis / Kafka to SQLite data sink

 ## Running the basic processor example